emicklei/parzello/README.md

 |name                       |comment
 |---------------------------|-------
-|parzello.publishCount      |set to 1 if missing otherwise it is incremented when received by parzello
+|parzello.publishCount      |set to 1 if missing otherwise it is incremented when received by parzello.
+So the publisher should add this property on every retry.

 ## REST API

 The REST API is for querying the DataStore using simple queries that may not be possible using GQL, the query language for Google DataStore.

-#### /count?Lookup=your-value&Info=other-value
+#### /v1/count?Lookup=your-value&Info=other-value

 Returns the number of mirrored messages stored in the DataStore.
 If the `Lookup` is given then use that as a filter (WHERE condition).